smewd/springweb-with-everything/README.md

 * A couple of custom web filters
     * A filter that logs for every request
     * A "decorating" filter applied for URLs matching *.do and *.action
-* Stripes
+* TBD: Stripes
     * Servlet
     * Filter
+    * An ActionBean with corresponding JSP file
+* TBD: Struts
+    * Servlet
-    * An action bean with corresponding JSP file
+    * An Action with corresponding ActionForm and JSP file
 * A service bean in another Maven module for wiring into the web project
 * Maven as build tool
 * A Dockerfile with Tomcat for easy, portable testing